-There are 60 affordable apartments in Powder Springs that offer reduced rents to low-income households.
+There are 60 low-income apartments in Powder Springs that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Marietta Housing Authority||Section 8 Housing Choice Voucher (HCV); Section 8 Project-Based Voucher (PBV); Rental Assistance Demonstration (RAD)|

 Powder Springs features 4 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 60 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Powder Springs.